Inflammation & Gut Health: Why the Road to Healing Starts in the Gut

 • Practice stress-reducing habits (breathwork, meditation, time in nature)

-• Prioritize sleep (7–9 quality hours per night resets your gut and immune system)
+• Prioritize sleep (7–9 quality hours per night helps reset your gut and immune system)

 • Move daily: walking, yoga, and strength training all support gut function